Correlation inference attacks against machine learning models

 \textbf{Overview.} We frame the \textit{correlation inference} task as a classification task by dividing the range of correlations $[-1, 1]$ into $N_B$ bins of equal length.
 The adversary's goal is to infer the correlation bin to which $\rho(X_1,X_2)$ belongs.
 When $N_B=3$, the bins are $[-1, -1/3)$, $[-1/3, 1/3)$ and $[1/3, 1]$, which we refer to as \textit{negative}, \textit{low} and \textit{positive} correlations, respectively.
 We opt for a classification rather than a regression task because it is easier to analyze the attack performance by comparing its accuracy with a random guess baseline (at $1/N_B$).
 Unless otherwise specified, we use $N_B=3$ classification bins in our empirical evaluation, as the correlation ranges can be easily interpreted.
 We also discuss in Sec.~\ref{subsec:results:increasing_n} and Sec.~\ref{subsec:results:real-world-datasets} results of our attack for $N_B=5$ bins.

 At a high level, our methodology analyzes the behavior of the target model through the confidence scores returned on specific inputs, searching for patterns allowing to infer the correlations between input variables.
-More specifically, we train a meta-classifier to infer the correlation $\rho(X_1, X_2)$ between two variables of interest in a dataset $D$ based on outputs extracted from a model $\mathcal{M}$ trained on $D$.
-Training the meta-classifier requires a large number of models $\mathcal{M}$ derived from datasets $D$ spanning a wide variety of values for the unknown correlations $\rho(X_i, X_j)$, where $(i, j) \notin P$, while matching the correlation constraints $\rho(X_i, X_j)$ for $(i, j) \in P$.
+More specifically, we train a meta-classifier to infer the correlation $\rho(X_1, X_2)$ between two variables of interest in a dataset $D$ based on features extracted from a model $\mathcal{M}$ trained on $D$.
+Training the meta-classifier requires a large number of models $\mathcal{M}$ derived from datasets $D$ spanning a wide variety of values for the unknown correlations $\rho(X_i, X_j)$, where $(i, j) \notin P$, while matching the correlation constraints $\rho(X_i, X_j)$ for every $(i, j) \in P$.
 Generating datasets satisfying this requirement on their correlations is a key technical challenge our work addresses.

-First, to formally define the linear relationships between the $n$ variables in the dataset, we recall in Sec.~\ref{subsec:spherical} the concept of \textit{correlation matrix}.
-We then describe the spherical parametrization of correlation matrices, which we use to theoretically bound the range of values attainable by $\rho(X_1, X_2)$.

-Second, we translate this range into an attack, that leverages only the correlation constraints known to the attacker, but not the access to the target model, to make a guess (\textit{model-less attack}, Sec.~\ref{subsec:model-less-attack}).

-Third, we develop procedures to sample correlation matrices satisfying the correlation constraints available to the attacker (Sec.~\ref{subsec:generate-correlation-matrices}).

-Fourth, we develop a \textit{model-based attack} by training a meta-classifier on models trained on synthetic datasets satisfying the correlation constraints and spanning the entire range of values attainable by the unknown correlations.
-The synthetic datasets are generated using Gaussian copulas (Sec.~\ref{subsec:model-based-attack}).

-Finally, we describe how this approach can be adapted in order to generate datasets having arbitrary one-way marginals.